MichaelFYang/far_planner/README.md

   <img src="img/ps3_controller.jpg" alt="PS3 Controller" width="45%"/>
 </p>

 To launch with a different environment, use the command lines below and replace '\<environment\>' with one of the environment names in the development environment, i.e. 'campus', 'indoor', 'garage', 'tunnel', and 'forest'.
+Note that when running in campus environment, set *checkTerrainConn* to true in system_campus.launch in the 'src/vehicle_simulator/launch' folder of the development environment.
 ```
 roslaunch vehicle_simulator system_<environment>.launch
 roslaunch far_planner far_planner.launch